utk-cs340-fall23/FragranceFinder/sprint1/lbaile31.md

 GitHub username: LakelonBailey or OutliersAdvantage
 Project: Fragrance Finder

+## IMPORTANT NOTE
+I realized that all of the commits I made originally to this project were made locally under OutliersAdvantage.
+This is a GitHub account I have for one of my jobs.
+That is why all of the commits in my commits.txt file will say OutliersAdvantage as the username.
+After this sprint, all commits will be under LakelonBailey, which is my personal GitHub username.

 ## What you planned to do:
 * Complete login page skeleton
 * Complete signup page skeleton
 * Complete authentication/authorization flow and middleware
 * Establish baseline database models

 # What you did not do:
 * N/A